jjcard1/sprint_1/README.md

 ```
 Note: Sometimes the localhost port changes.
 When this happens, please check where the project is running in the information that appear in the terminal after completing the step 2.

-To stop the server press "ctrl + c", type "s" and press "enter"Sprint_1
+To stop the server press "ctrl + c", type "s" and press "enter"